Apple Picking Near Asheville, N.C.

 The Orchard at Altapass also hosts live mountain music performances at select times and days throughout the season.
 Before leaving, purchase some of the homemade fudge made fresh by Miss Charlotte in the Orchard shop.

-For more great ways to enjoy autumn in Asheville see our guide to fall, including our guide to 10 ways to experience fall in Asheville.
+For more great ways to enjoy autumn in Asheville see our guide to fall, including our guide to 10 green ways to experience fall in Asheville.

 Photos by Jason Tarr of Explore Asheville.